 Adding to his practical curatorial work, Joe Cribb wrote many contributions to exhibition catalogs.
 His works on “Chinese Silver Currency Ingots, c.1750-1933” and on ritual coins of Southeast Asia (1999) deserve special mentioning because they made the relevant topics accessible to the English-speaking audience.
 His many articles, as the four-part piece “Money as Metaphor” (2005-2009), are supplemented by monographs as “Crossroads of Asia” (1992) and “The Eyewitness Guide: Money” (rev. ed 2000).
 Joe Cribb is co-author of the 2015 catalog of the American Numismatic Society collection of Kushan coins.
 He is currently working on publishing a catalog of the same series in the British Museum.

 From 1983 to 1994, Joe Cribb was Honorary Secretary of the Royal Numismatic Society of which he then served as President from 2005 to 2009.
-Since retirement, he became the Secretary General of the Oriental Numismatic Society.
-He is a Trustee of the Ditchling Museum and coordinator of the Eric Gill Society.
+He was the Secretary General of the Oriental Numismatic Society between 2011 and 2018.
+Since 2017, he has been Trustee of the Ancient India and Iran Trust, Cambridge.

 Joe Cribb was granted several awards and honors, including the Medal of the Royal Numismatic Society (1999) and the American Numismatic Society’s Huntington Medal (2009).
 Upon his retirement from the British Museum, he received not only a portrait medal but also the volume “Felicitas: Essays in Numismatics, Epigraphy and History in Honour of Joe Cribb” (2011).

 This is Joe Cribb’s contribution “The Origins of Money, evidence from the ancient Near East and Egypt”.